giacomelli/giacomelli.github.io-jekyll/src/_posts/2019/2019-05-20-Unity-avatar-mask.md

 git clone https://github.com/giacomelli/unity-animation-mask.git
 ```

-Open the folder "avatar-mask-starter" on Unity.
+Open the folder `avatar-mask-starter` on Unity.
-> This starter project has a initial setup and assets to allow us focus in the learning about Avatar Masks and Animations Layers.
+{% note This starter project has a initial setup and assets to allow us focus in the learning about Avatar Masks and Animations Layers. %}

-Open the scene "_Tutorial/Scenes/TutorialScene".
+Open the scene `_Tutorial/Scenes/TutorialScene`.

-> If you see a popup called "TMP importer", hit the "Import TPM Essentials" button to import the TextMesh Pro's assets.
+{% note If you see a popup called `TMP importer`, hit the `Import TPM Essentials` button to import the TextMesh Pro's assets. %}

-Hit the "Play" button.
+Hit the `Play` button.
 You should see a screen like this:

 {% screenshot starter-project.png %}
 {% caption Starter project running: buttons as no actions yet %}

 ## Creating the Animation Controller

-Create a new "Animation Controller" (menu "Assets/Create/Animation Controller") and open it:
+Create a new `Animation Controller` (menu "Assets/Create/Animation Controller") and open it:

 {% screenshot animator-window-empty.png %}
 {% caption Animator window showing the animation controller created %}